 Under normal circumstances, LHR operates at approximately 99% of its runway capacity, given the limit imposed on the number of air traffic movements per annum and the existence of a night time curfew.
-In addition, a restriction on the use of runways so that they can currently only be used in 'segregated alternate mode' is also in place to provide some noise respite to those living under the fly-paths of the airport.
-While passenger growth at the airport can continue in the short to medium term thanks to the operation of bigger aircraft, increases in the number of seats on existing aircraft through seat densification programmes or higher load factors, these restrictions will impact growth levels in the future.
+In addition, a restriction on the use of runways so that they can only be used in 'segregated alternate mode' is also in place to provide some noise respite to those living under the fly-paths of the airport.
+While passenger trends at the airport have reflected the operation of bigger aircraft, increases in the number of seats on existing aircraft through seat densification programmes or higher load factors, these restrictions will impact growth levels in the future.
 Nevertheless, in light of the significant traffic declines linked to the coronavirus outbreak, as well as the uncertain recovery prospects, we expect a relief on capacity constraints in the short term.